 Travelling to Cebu in January provides you with the unique experience of watching the city turn into a rainbow of colour and noise.

-However, the drawback of visiting Cebu in January is that it’s city’s peak season, and the festival is visited by Philippinos and tourists alike so be prepared to spend more on hotels, taxis and domestic flights from elsewhere in the Philippines if you decide to visit this month.
+However, the drawback of visiting Cebu in January is that it’s the city’s peak season, and the festival is visited by Filipinos and tourists alike.
+As such when planning your trip to the Philippines you’ll likely not the higher cost of hotels and domestic flights in Cebu City during this month.

 You will definitely enjoy celebrating the festive spirit of the locals.
 January is also the perfect month to visit Cebu if you love being in a crowd and attend parties.